PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 Conditional::CONDITION_UNIQUE | Wizard::UNIQUE | - | unique()| Default state
 | | | | duplicates()

-The following code shows the same Dplicates Wizard being used to create both Blank and Non-Blank Conditionals, using a pre-defined `$redStyle` Style object for Blanks, and a pre-defined `$greenStyle` Style object for Non-Blanks.
+The following code shows the same Duplicates Wizard being used to create both Blank and Non-Blank Conditionals, using a pre-defined `$redStyle` Style object for Blanks, and a pre-defined `$greenStyle` Style object for Non-Blanks.
 ```php
 $cellRange = 'A2:E6';
 $conditionalStyles = [];